evanharmon/in-mono/headspace/aws/aws-eks-best-practices.md

 basically a well-known resource. :oof:
 `/aws/eks/{cluster_name}/cluster`

+EKS will create it with a FOREVER retention period so better to create it yourself, with a KMS key and encryption

 ## Addons
 - DONT use managed EKS add-ons - per kodekloud EKS ex AWS employee
 - addon marketplace likely won't have newest versions